-When advertisers make their pitch, they go to great pains, financially and otherwise, to find wonderful messages.
+When advertisers make their pitch, they go to great pains, financially and otherwise, to display wonderful messages.
 They then hire a wonderful actor, or spokesman, to be the face of the company.
-By doing so, of course, the companies hope that we associate the wonderful person with them.
+By doing so, of course, the companies who employ the advertising agencies want the consumer to find their company is just as wonderful.
 If you’re not a wonderful person, their carefully tailored message suggests you can be if you follow their formula.
-If I am forced, for whatever reason, to watch a commercial, I find their pitches so condescending that I try to avoid their message.
+If I am forced, for whatever reason, to watch a commercial, I find their pitches so condescending that they almost make me angry.

-Thirty seconds is not a lot of time when it comes to the art of persuasion, so advertising agencies are required to take shortcuts to appeal to us.
-These shortcuts often involve quick, emotional appeals.
+Thirty seconds is not a lot of time when it comes to the art of persuasion, so advertising agencies take shortcuts to appeal to us.
+These shortcuts often involve quick emotional appeals.
 The problem with this is that people who watch commercials adopt these shortcuts in casual conversations, and they begin using them in everyday life.

-This mindset is so ubiquitous in our society that I find it refreshing when someone approaches me with fact-based, critical thinking.
-I walk away thinking, “Hey, that’s a good idea!”
-Whether it’s actually a good idea or not, I appreciate the thought they put into making the appeal.
+I find the quick, emotional appeals these research and marketing firms dig up so appalling that I avoid commercials as much as possible.
+I find the opposite so appealing, in comparison, that I probably give attempts at fact-based, critical thinking more credit than they deserve.
+I walk away thinking, “Hey, that’s a good idea!” whether it’s actually a good idea or not, I appreciate the thought they put into making a rational appeal.

-Some appear to think that the art of persuasion involves crying.
+Some quick, emotional appeals add crying to their art of persuasion.
 “Don’t cry,” I say.
 “Prove your point.”
 A picture says a thousand words, right?
 Wrong.
 We’ve all come to accept the idea that powerful figures and companies require an array of consultants to help them tailor their message for greater appeal.
-Yet, if one has facts on their side, they shouldn’t need consultants, they shouldn’t need to be attractive, and the idea that they “seem nice” shouldn’t matter either.
-I know it’s too late to put the genie back in the bottle, but I don’t think the art of persuasion shouldn’t require superficial appeals.
+Yet, if one has facts on their side, they shouldn’t need to cry.
+They shouldn’t need to hire consultants, they shouldn’t need attractive spokesmen, and the idea that they “seem nice and wonderful” shouldn’t matter either.
+I know it’s too late to put the genie back in the bottle, but I think the art of persuasion should be devoid of superficial and emotional appeal.

 How many people truly want to create works of art?
 “I would love to write a book,” is something many people say.
 How many want it so badly that they’re willing to endure the trial and error involved in the process getting to the core of a unique, organic idea?
 How many of us know firsthand, what a true artist has to go through?
 If others knew what they have to go through, I think they would say, “Maybe I don’t want it that badly.”